loriezn/devbox/README.md

 # devbox
-A dockerized devbox for project seperation
+A dockerized devbox for projects